0dsabella/CookieClickerClone/README.md

 # CookieClickerClone

-This is a clone of the famous Cookie CLicker game.
+This is a clone of the famous Cookie Clicker game.